NannyML/nannyml/docs/guides/chunking_your_data.rst

 Not enough chunks
 ~~~~~
 Sometimes selected chunking method may result in not enough chunks being generated in the ``reference``
 period.
-NannyML calculates thresholds based on variability of metrics on ``reference`` chunks (# TODO links here to
+NannyML calculates thresholds based on variability of metrics on ``reference`` chunks (see how thresholds are
-either deep dives or guides - depending where we describe thresholds for PE and DD).
-Having 6 chunks is far from
+calculated for :ref:`performance estimation<performance-estimation-thresholds>`).
+Having 6 chunks is
-optimum but a reasonable minimum.
+far from optimum but a reasonable minimum.
 If there is less than 6 chunks, warning will be raised:

     .. code-block:: python
         >>> cbpe = nml.CBPE(model_metadata=md, chunk_number=5)